 - No need to thaw before cooking.

-- You need to drain the liquid that accumulates in the bottom of the air fryer to ensure the chicken crisps up.
+- You need to drain the liquid that accumulates in the bottom of the air fryer as indicated in the recipe to ensure the chicken crisps up nicely.